-But Miss Fox's powers were most remarkably shown in the séances with Mr. Livermore, a well-known New York banker, and an entire sceptic before commencing these experiments.
+But Miss Fox's powers were most remarkably shown in the séances at Mr. Livermore's, a well-known New York banker and an entire sceptic before commencing these experiments.
 These sittings were more than three hundred in number, extending over five years.
 They took place in four different houses (Mr. Livermore's and the medium's being both changed during this period), under tests of the most rigid description.
-The chief phenonenon was the appearance of a tangible, visible, and audible figure of Mr. Livermore's deceased wife, sometimes accompanied by a male figure, purporting to be Dr. Franklin.
-The former figure was often most distinct and absolutely life-like. moved various objects in the room.
-It wrote messages on cards.
-It was sometimes formed out of a luminous cloud, and again vanished before the eyes of the witnesses. allowed a portion of its dress to be cut off, which though at first of strong and apparently material gauzy texture, yet in a short time melted away and became invisible.
-Flowers which melted away were also given.
-These phenomena occurred best when Mr. L. and the medium were alone; but two witnesses were occasionally admitted, who tested everything and confirmed Mr. L.'s testimony.
-One of these was

-Mr. Livermore's physician, the other his brother-in-law; the latter previously a sceptic.
-The details of these wonderful séances were published in the Spiritual Magazine in 1862 and 1863; and the more remarkable are given in Owen's "Debateable Land," from which work a good idea may be formed of the great variety of the phenomena that occurred and the stringent character of the tests employed.
+The chief phenomenon was the appearance of a tangible, visible, and audible figure of Mr. Livermore's deceased wife, sometimes accompanied by a male figure, purporting to be Dr. Franklin.
+The former figure was often most distinct and absolutely like-like.
+It moved various objects in the room.
+It wrote messages on It was sometimes formed out of a luminous cloud. and again vanished before the eyes of the witnesses. allowed a portion of its dress to be cut off, which, though at first of strong and apparently material gauzy texture. yet in a short time melted away and became invisible.
+Flowers which melted away were also given. phenomena occurred best when Mr. L. and the medium were alone; but two witnesses were occasionally admitted who tested everything and confirmed Mr. L.'s testimony.
+One of these was Mr. Livermore's physician, the other his brother-in-law; the latter previously a sceptic.
+The details of these wonderful séances were published in the Spiritual Magazine in 1862 and 1863; and the more remarkable are given in Owen's Debateable Land, from which work a good idea may be formed of the great variety of the phenomena that occurred and the stringent character of the tests employed.

 Miss Fox recently came to England, and here also her powers have been tested by a competent man of science, and found to be all that has been stated.
-She is now married to an English barrister, and some of the strange phenomena which have so long accompanied her attach themselves to her infant child, even when its mother is away, to the great alarm of the nurse.
-We have here, therefore, a career of twenty-six years of mediumship of the most varied and remarkable character; mediumship which has been scrutinized and tested from the first hour of its manifestation down to this day, and with one invariable result-that no imposture or attempt at imposture has ever been discovered, and no cause ever been suggested that will account for the phenomena except that advanced by Spiritualists.
+She married an English barrister, and some of the strange phenomena which so long accompanied her attached themselves to her infant child, even when its mother was away, to the great alarm of the nurse.
+We have here, therefore, a life-long career of mediumship of the most varied and remarkable character; mediumship which has been scrutinised and tested from the first hour of its manifestation, and with one invariable result-that no imposture or attempt at imposture has ever been discovered, and no cause ever been suggested that will account for the phenomena except that advanced by spiritualists.